Coding-with-Callie/coding-with-callie-website/README.md

 * Install api dependancies

       npm install
-* Use the migration command to apply pending migrations to your local database
+* Use the migration command to apply pending migrations, updating your local database to match the latest state

       npm run migration:run
 * In the pgAdmin browser panel expand your new database node, then the "Schemas" node, then the "public" node